LaserQueue/LaserQueue/README.md

 ## Running the software

 Get the latest version by `git clone`ing the repo or downloading a zip.
-Auto-updating is planned but not yet implemented.
+(Autoupdating is currently under development.)

-To start the server, run `start.sh` as root.
-If on Windows, run `startbackend.bat`.
+To start the server, run `start.sh` or `start.py`.
 You'll need Python 3.4.x or greater.

 To change the admin login password, create a plaintext file `password` under backend.
 This will be hashed upon script run.